thedoomed/EyeStep-CPP/README.txt

-Now, if it's a constant value in the case of: mov eax,[00A7120C] this is called a `disp32` value.
+Now, if it's a constant value in the case of: mov eax,[00A7120C]
+This is called a `disp32` value.
+You can grab this value by doing: inst.dest().disp32.
-Unlike imm32, it is not an offset of a register but a direct memory address instead.
+Unlike imm32, it is not an offset of a register, but a direct memory address instead.

-Hopefully this is enough to grasp the basics of DISA Until I write up a proper documentation
+Hopefully this is enough to grasp the basics of disassembling with DISA Until I write up a proper documentation